raboody/Curse-of-Knowledge-m/README.md

 # Curse-of-Knowledge-m
 # File index

-1.
+# 1.
-action_space.py – Generates the action space (e.g., list of all possible actions given a set of blocks)
+a) action_space.py – Generates the action space (e.g., list of all possible actions given a set of blocks)

-action_spaceTESTER.py - action_space tester
+b) action_spaceTESTER.py - action_space tester

 # 2.
   # HypothesisGenerators.py: all 5 hypothesis generators (Ordered AND, ordered AND && OR, Unordered AND, Unordered OR, Unordered AND &&                                OR)